Skip to content

 • Proper notice is not given and rent is not paid on the due date and the apartment is empty.

-If Student Apartments determines that a resident has abandoned an apartment, Student Apartments may take possession of the apartment and reassign it.
+If Sunnyside Apartments determines that a resident has abandoned an apartment, Sunnyside Apartments may take possession of the apartment and reassign it.
 Personal belongings left in an abandoned apartment or assigned storage space will be removed and disposed of according to University Policy and Procedures, and applicable State law.
 The resident of record at the time of abandonment will be liable for all costs resulting from this process, including moving and storing the abandoned personal property.
 The security deposit is forfeited in cases of abandonment.

 uparrow